AP sources: Blitzer to get minority share of Guardians - WHIZ News

 Manfred offered no other details and the team has not commented.

-Guardians owner Paul Dolan has been seeking a minority investor in his franchise for over a year.
-His interest began when previous minority investor John Sherman bought the Kansas City Royals.
+Guardians owner Paul Dolan has been seeking a minority investor in his franchise for several years.
+His interest began when previous minority investor John Sherman bought the Kansas City Royals for $1 billion in 2019.

 In December, Dolan said the team had “meaningful discussions” with Blitzer, a 52-year-old equity investor and co-chairman of the 76ers and Devils.
 Blitzer is also a general partner with Crystal Palace Football Club.